cm68/micronix/README.md

 decomp:
-	a decompiler that knows about code flow, system calls, and with the goal of generating recompilable C.  very much a WIP.
+	a decompiler that knows about code flow, system calls, and with the goal of generating recompilable C.  very much a WIP. probably throw away now that ghidra exists.

 fullsim:
-	the beginnings of a mpz80 simulator
+	the beginnings of a mpz80 simulator.
+WIP.

 sim:
 	a bunch of 8 bit simulators for cribbing ideas/code from.